 - Your credit card

 |Your own collision coverage is "excess" to any other coverage.|

 Many credit card companies offer rental car insurance benefits for free if you charge the cost of the rental on your credit card.
-If it's not free, your credit card company may offer a cheaper deal than if you purchased it at the rental counter (note: you can easily compare credit card offers from a site such as Best Credit Cards 2012).
+If it's not free, your credit card company may offer a cheaper deal than if you purchased it at the rental counter.
 However, the Insurance Information Institute (III) recommends that if you choose insurance offered by a credit card company, ask to have the details of your coverage sent to you in writing.
 Credit card insurance coverage varies greatly from company to company.
 Some credit card policies cover only damage to your rental car but not to other cars.
 Others do not offer personal liability coverage for bodily injury or death claims.
 Do your homework.

 - Rental car company's insurance

 Rental car companies sell various types of insurance and waivers that broaden your liability protection and relieve you of the responsibility of paying for a wrecked rental.